wp-plugins/cp-reservation-calendar/README.txt

 * Compatible with the latest WP versions
 * Better interface and access to the plugin options
 * Minor bug fixes
+* Fixed issues related to the get_site_url when WP site not in the default folder

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support